RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

 \subsection{Comparison with Previous Results}

-Our study builds on the \citet{BEPoccurrence} study that identified multiple possible channels of producing binary RR Lyrae pulsators.
-We focussed on the systems formed through helium flash since they are closest structurally to the classical RR Lyrae and have similar core masses and surface temperatures.
-Unlike \citet{BEPoccurrence}, we found that such systems make a significant fraction of all the Galactic RR Lyrae and can fully explain the population of young and metal-rich RR Lyrae.
-Compared to \citet{BEPoccurrence}, we used a detailed stellar structure code, which is important for modelling He ignition \citep{Vos2020}, a standard binary mass transfer model and a standard observationally-motivated Galactic population of binaries.
-Other channels identified in \citet{BEPoccurrence} should be similarly studied with detailed stellar evolution codes in the future.
-However, based on their analysis, these channels should make a small relative contribution to the overall population of binary RR Lyrae.
+Our study builds on the work of \citet{BEPoccurrence}, which identified multiple possible channels of producing binary-made RR Lyrae pulsators.
+We focused on the systems formed through helium flash since they are structurally closest to the classical RR Lyrae and have similar core masses and surface temperatures.

+The main novelties and differences relative to the study of \citet{BEPoccurrence} are the use of the detailed stellar evolution code MESA, as opposed to the population synthesis code STARTRACK \citep{STARTRACK} used in \citet{BEPoccurrence}, and using a more realistic model for Galactic stellar populations.
+Both MESA and STARTRACK operate under a set of working assumptions, such as the choice of stellar wind model.
+However, MESA provides undeniable advantages in modelling binary mass transfer for low-mass stars.
+Firstly, it can self-consistently model the response of the star to mass loss and accretion, and secondly, MESA can follow stellar evolution through the He-flash.
+For these reasons, MESA is particularly well suited for studying the population of binary-made RR Lyrae stars.

+Unlike \citet{BEPoccurrence}, we find that such systems constitute a significant fraction of all Galactic RR Lyrae and can fully explain the population of young and metal-rich RR Lyrae.
+In particular, while \citet{BEPoccurrence} predicted that binary-made RR Lyrae comprise only $0.8\,\%$, our study finds this fraction to be $10.1\%$.
+Despite the differences in binary evolution modelling, the dominant source of the discrepancy in the rates between \citet{BEPoccurrence} and our study is the Galactic model used.